Vysybyl/qarabas/_posts/2017-09-19-ousadia-en.md

 \- The risk is the one that the written word always carries with itself.
 It's a mirror for the one who writes.
 We end up uncovering a side of ourselves which we couldn't access in any other way.

-\- But it's a mirror for reader too, isn't it?
+\- But it's a mirror for the reader too, isn't it?

 \- Yes, of course.
 Writing has the power of showing us a glimpse of ourselves, an echo...
 And even who writes ends up revealing himself.